janan-arslan/MALMO-intro/README.md

 [Estimating spatial distribution of oxygen and hypoxia in tumor microenvironment: a mechanistic approach](https://hal.science/hal-04021831). *CanceropoleGSO 2022*, Nov 2022, Montpellier, France.

 ## Citation
-Please cite the following publication for any work(s) used from this repository.
+Please cite the following publication for any work(s) used from our project.

 **APA**
 ```